In this section

 The module provides a set of functions.

-•Storing messages from the Lua program in the Dr.Web for UNIX Mail Servers component log:
+•Storing messages from the Lua program in the Dr.Web Mail Security Suite component log:

-▫log(<level>, <message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log on the <level> level (the required level is defined using one of the following values (string): debug, info, notice, warning, error);
+▫log(<level>, <message>) writes the <message> string to the Dr.Web Mail Security Suite log at the <level> level (the required level is defined using one of the following values (a string): debug, info, notice, warning, error);

-▫debug(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the debug level;
+▫debug(<message>) writes the <message> string to the Dr.Web Mail Security Suite log at the debug level;

-▫info(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the info level;
+▫info(<message>) writes the <message> string to the Dr.Web Mail Security Suite log at the info level;

-▫notice(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the notice level;
+▫notice(<message>) writes the <message> string to the Dr.Web Mail Security Suite log at the notice level;

-▫warning(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the warning level;
+▫warning(<message>) writes the <message> string to the Dr.Web Mail Security Suite log at the warning level;

-▫error(<message>) writes the <message> string to the Dr.Web for UNIX Mail Servers log at the error level.
+▫error(<message>) writes the <message> string to the Dr.Web Mail Security Suite log at the error level.

-▫sleep(<sec.>) pauses the execution of a Lua procedure instance for a specified number of seconds;
+▫sleep(<sec.>) pauses execution of a Lua procedure instance for a specified number of seconds;

-▫async(<Lua function>[, <argument list>]) launches the specified function asynchronously and passes to it the specified argument list.
+▫async(<Lua function>[, <argument list>]) starts the specified function asynchronously and passes the specified argument list to it.
 The async function call completes immediately, and the return value (the Future table) allows you to obtain the result of the <Lua function>.

 •Storing the information about an IP address in the form of the IpAddress table:

-▫ip(<address>) indicates an IP address sent as the <address> string in the form of the IpAddress table.
-Either IPv4 or IPv6 addresses can be used.
+▫ip(<address>) indicates an IP address (IPv4 or IPv6) if the form of the IpAddress table.

-▫load_set(<file path>) generates a table with the true values from the contents of a specified text file; strings read from the file are used as keys.
-Empty strings and strings with white spaces will be ignored;
+▫load_set(<file path>) generates a table with its values assigned to true from the contents of a specified text file; strings read from the file are used as keys.
+Empty strings and strings consisting only of white spaces are ignored.

 ▫load_array(<path to file>) generates a string array from the contents of a specified text file.
 Empty strings and strings consisting only of white spaces are ignored.